univention/univention-corporate-server/doc/app-center/index.rst

 The App Center Repository
    is a central server infrastructure managed by Univention that stores the files and data for the app.
-It is the installation source for the app.
+It's the installation source for the app.

 The App Center Module on UCS
    is part of the web-based management system on UCS.
-It is the place where UCS administrators install, update and uninstall apps in their UCS environment.
+It's the place where UCS administrators install, update and uninstall apps in their UCS environment.

 The App Catalog